syncfusion-content/xamarin.android-docs/xamarin-android/SfPopupLayout/getting-started.md

 2. Import the SfPopupLayout control under the namespace `Syncfusion.Android.PopupLayout`.

-3. The SfPopupLayout can be displayed by the following methods:
+3. The SfPopupLayout can be displayed by the following cases:

     * The SfPopupLayout can be displayed by making it as the base view or content view of the activity.